nicholasbishop/journald-to-cloudwatch/README.md

 CloudWatch Logs.

 The implementation is very basic.
 It does not copy logs that were created prior to journald-to-cloudwatch starting.
-It does not batch logs.
 It has only one configuration option, which is the name of the log group.
 The log stream name is derived from the instance name (the service assumes it is running on an EC2 instance).

 ## Usage